 Hailing from Paris, Pascal “PBOY” Boyart began his forays into crypto art in 2017 through a series of popular street art murals incorporating Bitcoin QR codes.
 The French artist received more than 1.21 BTC in two years from donations sourced solely from his frescoes.
 He officially transitioned into NFTs in 2019 by tokenizing the first-ever street art mural “Daddy, what is money?” and views the medium as a “very satisfying” means of immortalizing ephemeral works that can be subject to censorship.
 Boyart remains beloved within the Bitcoin community and recently sold his “Dollars Assange” piece for 1 BTC on Scarce.City, an NFT auction platform based on Bitcoin’s Lightning Network.
 In true cypherpunk fashion, 30% of proceeds went to support Wikileaks founder Julian Assange’s legal appeal.

 Who wears more hats in this space than Lady Phe?
 A prolific curator, commentator and champion of the underrepresented, Lady Phe0nix is one of the most vital voices at the nexus of crypto art culture.
-In addition to regularly moderating events like Beeple’s landmark Christie’s auction announce and closing, she founded Crypto Fashion Week, curates Yes Universe, and runs the Universe Contemporary consultancy with Coldie.
+In addition to regularly moderating events like Beeple’s landmark Christie’s auction announcement and closing, she founded Crypto Fashion Week and curates Yes Universe.
 Plus she was the first to coin the term “audio reactive NFT,” helping pave the way for the current disruption we’re seeing in the music industry.